EZZkhalaf/complainSystemManagement/README.md

-# 📢 Complaint Management System – MERN Stack
+# 📢 Complaint Management System

 A powerful, secure, and user-friendly system for submitting, tracking, and managing complaints.
 Built with the MERN stack and Tailwind CSS, featuring robust role-based access control, permission management, real-time email notifications, and comprehensive API documentation via Swagger.